-Is your website compliant with the requirements of GDPR due to come in effect in May 2018?
+GDPR requirements continue to apply during the UK's Brexit withdrawal period, and for all businesses trading with the EU.
 Here are 10 changes you should make to your website now to stay on the right side of the law, and to keep your customers happy.

 In this post, I want to cover specifically the narrow area of how to make your website GDPR compliant, and make recommendations for the specific changes you will need to be making.

-GDPR will have a huge impact on website design, which will have a ripple effect on how your website integrates with your other digital activity like email marketing, social media, and e-commerce activities.
+GDPR has a significant impact on website requirements, which will have a ripple effect on how your website integrates with your other digital activity like email marketing, social media, and e-commerce activities.

 The golden thread that ties together all of these recommendations is that under the GDPR, the concept of consent being given freely, specific and informed is being strengthened, with new rules, which means businesses like ours need to provide more transparency.